How to Get Started on Your Content Gap Analysis

 We talk a lot about content gap analysis on this blog.
-It’s an extremely important step in a content marketing team’s strategy for three reasons:
+It’s an extremely important step in a content marketing team’s strategy for four reasons:

-1. It helps you identify competitive topics and keywords you’re missing that would help you rank
+- Finding competitive topics and keyword opportunities that would help you rank with search engines

-3. It gives you major credit with Google bots by creating rich, in-depth content that matches user intent.
+- Pleasing search engine crawlers by creating rich, in-depth content that matches user intent

-So, I’ve broken down what a content gap analysis is, why it’s important and what tools you can use to help you get started.
+I’ll explain what a content gap analysis is, why it’s important, and what tools you can use to help you get started.

 Right now.
 Today.